Breathing for calm

 1 - Sit comfortably and 'think tall' to help straighten your posture.

 2 - Breath in slowly through your nose into your belly for 4 seconds

-3 - Pause for a second or two
+3 - Pause and hold your breath for a second or two.

-4 - Breath out slowly through your mouth for 6 seconds
+4 - Breath out slowly and fully through your mouth for 6 seconds

 5 - Repeat for one to two minutes.

 Why does it work?
-A longer 'out-breath' than 'in-breath' rebalances your nervous system by keeping it in a restorative healing state (the out breath) for longer.
-This lowers your heart rate and blood pressure and releases stress hormones from your bloodstream.
-Using this technique along with Therapeutic Writing can lower anxious symptoms and lift your mood and confidence if done regularly and consistently.
+A longer 'out-breath' than 'in-breath' rebalances your nervous system by keeping it in a restorative state for longer.
+This lowers your heart rate and blood pressure while releasing stress hormones from your bloodstream.

-As a test - rate your current stress level on daily basis from 0 (relaxed) to 10 (highly stressed).
+As a test you could try rating your current stress level from 0 (relaxed) to 10 (highly stressed).
 If you find yourself consistently under 5, unable to relax and over-thinking - pause and try 4-6 breathing for 2 to 3 minutes followed by 5 to 10 minutes of Therapeutic Writing.
 Check in again with your stress level afterwards.
 Feeling calmer and thinking more clearly?
-If so then add this practice to your regular schedule - think of it as a gym session for your emotional fitness.
+If so then why not add this practice to your regular schedule - think of it as a gym session for your mental and emotional self.
 Best of luck.